Engineering-Research-and-Development/true-connector/README.md

 ### MyData Usage Control <a name="mydata"></a>

 The TRUE Connector integrates both the [Platoon Usage Control Data App](https://github.com/Engineering-Research-and-Development/true-connector-uc_data_app_platoon) and [MyData Usage Control Data App](https://github.com/Engineering-Research-and-Development/true-connector-uc_data_app) for enforcing the Usage Control.
-True Connector is by default configured to use Platoon Usage Control, in order to use MyData follow the instructions in the [document](doc/MYDATA_USAGE_CONTROL.md).
+TRUE Connector is by default configured to use Platoon Usage Control, in order to use MyData follow the instructions in the [document](doc/MYDATA_USAGE_CONTROL.md).

 ### Audit logs <a name="auditlogs"></a>